Steveorevo/node-red-contrib-actionflows/README.md

 Priorities allow you to define ActionFlows that take precedence over other ActionFlows.
 Inspired by [WordPress' core actions and filters API](https://codex.wordpress.org/Plugin_API#Hooks:_Actions_and_Filters), Priorities are at the heart of manageable extendability.
-In our Basic example sequence we see that two `action in/out` flow sequences have been defined; each changing the "Hello World" in `msg.payload` to eventually become "Hello Mars, and Solar System!".
+In our Basic example sequence we see that two `action in/out` flow segments have been defined; each changing the "Hello World" in `msg.payload` to eventually become "Hello Mars, and Solar System!".
 However, if we simply change the `action in/out` flow sequences, we end up with "Hello Mars" in the `msg.payload`.

 ![ActionFlow Priorities](/actionflows/demo/priority2.png?raw=true "Flow Priorities")

-Here we modify the node `action in` and `action 2` to execute in the reverse order thus changing the debug output message.
-Open the settings for the nodes and change the Priority for `action 2` to 45 and leave `action in` with Priority 50 (the default).
+Here we modify the node "action in" and "action 2" to execute in the reverse order thus changing the debug output message.
+Open the settings for the nodes and change the Priority for "action 2" to 45 and leave `action in` with Priority 50 (the default).
 Now when the `action` node is encountered, it will seek out the `action in/out` flows and run them in a different sequence; the lower the Priority number the earlier the flow order will be executed.
 Two flows with the